top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 Once these sockets are created (initialize either sender or receiver) messages can be passed.
 The receiver node is equipped with a “” filter, meaning it receives all messages.
 If only messages starting with a or multiple fiter want to be received, these filter strings have to be added and the “” filter string has to be removed with the addfilter and removefilter functions. (&FEF: see above)

 #### Message encoder
+In order for the messages to be sent and recieved, a universal message type is needed for simplicity.
+To not limit the message type for other packages, a serialization library was implemented, which allowes to take in data as a ROS message and outpust the data as a ByteMultyArray.
+After the message is sent, the data is then parsed back into a ROS message.

 *TODO* (&FEF: do you need to talk to me about this?)